qfpl/elm-workshop/README.md

 This workshop is designed to step you through the basics of elm and progress through to making an SPA like thing.

 To do this, we are going to implement a frontend for the board game Avalon (against a preexisting backend).
-This clone is ridiculously satirically FP themed and is not to be taken seriously, but should be a lot of fun to write. :)
+This clone is farcically FP themed and is not to be taken seriously, but should be a lot of fun to write. :)

 ## Elm Motivations

 Elm is a statically typed, purely functional programming language for building browser frontends.
+It is the simplest possible model that allows you to make a UI in a purely functional way.
 It has an extremely high safety to weight ratio and gives a lot of safety over something like typescript + react + redux (which results in a pretty similar program shape).

-Given that it is the most lightweight purely functional UI library, it's worth learning for the sake of learning to teach some FP concepts that you can take back to typescript.
+For this reason, it's worth learning for the sake of learning to teach some FP concepts that you can take back to your other frameworks.
 It's also very capable of producing really rich frontends, but it can be a lot of work if your app needs to talk to a lot of Javascript API (e.g Google Maps).

 If things compile, you have a very low chance of your code crashing modulo a few interop things.
 It also creates very small payloads and the compiler is optimised for tight feedback loops without waiting on the compiler too much, which makes it a very attractive option!